Island of Mozambique

 Fortaleza de Sao Sebastiao

-The Portuguese fort at the northern tip was begun in 1558, making it one of the oldest standing forts in sub-Saharan Africa still in its original form.
-The walls are 1-3 metres thick, built in a vaguely star pattern to deflect cannon fire.
-Inside, you can walk the ramparts, visit the chapel of Nossa Senhora de Baluarte (completed in 1522, the oldest European building in the southern hemisphere), and look across to the mainland 3 km away.
+The Portuguese fort at the northern tip was begun in 1558 and is one of the oldest standing forts in sub-Saharan Africa in its original form.
+The walls are 1 to 3 metres thick, built in a rough star shape to deflect cannon fire.
+Inside the fort, the chapel of Nossa Senhora de Baluarte was completed in 1522 and is the oldest standing European building in the southern hemisphere.
+That fact deserves a moment: a 500-year-old chapel on a coral island off the African coast, built when Lisbon was the wealthiest city in Europe and this island was its gateway to the Indian Ocean trade.

 The Palace of Sao Paulo

-The former governor’s palace on the main square is the island’s other major monument, built in the 17th century and used continuously until the colonial period ended in 1975.
-The interior is preserved more or less as it was during Portuguese rule: heavy wooden furniture, blue-and-white azulejo tile panels, portraits of Portuguese officials.
-The museum is small but serious.
+The former governor’s palace on the main square was built in the 17th century and used continuously until 1975.
+The interior is preserved approximately as it was under Portuguese administration: heavy wooden furniture, blue-and-white azulejo tile panels, portraits of colonial officials.
+The museum inside is small and serious, which is the combination that tends to produce genuine understanding rather than spectacle.

-Walking the streets of Stone Town, the differences between Portuguese colonial buildings (thick coral walls, large shuttered windows, flat facades), Arab-influenced architecture (carved wooden doors, recessed entrances), and Indian merchant houses (ornate carved verandas, bright painted facades) sit within a few metres of each other.
-The island was genuinely cosmopolitan under Portuguese rule, trading dhows from the Gulf arrived every monsoon season, and the architecture reflects four centuries of overlapping influences.
+Walking the streets of Stone Town, you encounter Portuguese colonial buildings (thick coral walls, shuttered windows), Arab-influenced facades (carved wooden doors, recessed entrances), and Indian merchant houses (ornate carved verandas, painted facades) within a few metres of each other.
+The island was genuinely cosmopolitan during its centuries as a capital: dhows from the Gulf arrived every monsoon season, traders from across the Indian Ocean network established themselves here, and the architecture reflects that accumulation of influences.
+This is the kind of living museum that could not be reconstructed if it were lost.

 Getting There